Everything Guide To The Best Way To See Chichen Itza

 More reading for you on visiting Mayan ruins

 If you want to read about visiting more Mayan ruins in Mexico and the Riviera Maya, we have a guide that compares what they are like and suggest what ruins might fit what you are looking for.
+If you are looking for other tours we recommend, see our article on tours here.

 Have you been to Chichen Itza?
 How did you go?
 Do you have any tips for other readers?
 Let us know in the comments below.